Fall into real and abiding love with yourself and others.

 Transparency: Transparent to translucent

 Location: The most important Rose Quartz deposits are located in Brazil and Madagascar.
-Additional Rose Quartz deposits are located in India, Mozambique, Namibia, Sri Lanka, and the United States.
+Additional notable Rose Quartz deposits are located in Afghanistan, Australia, Austria, Canada, Czech Republic, Mozambique, Namibia, Portugal, Sri Lanka, and the United States (California, Colorado, Connecticut, Georgia, Maine, Massachusetts, New Hampshire, New York, North Carolina, South Dakota).

 Mineral Family: Rose Quartz is the pink variety of Quartz, which is in turn a Silicate mineral.
 Silicate minerals are the largest family of minerals, including more than 25% of all known minerals and 40% of all common minerals.
 In addition to being a major part of the Earth’s crust, Silicate minerals have also been found on the moon and in meteorites.
 Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedra – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the three corners.
 These tetrahedras connect with other chemical structures, in six different ways, to form various minerals and rocks.
 There are six main groups of Silicate minerals, and these main groups are further subdivided into secondary subdivisions, such as Quartz and Feldspar.
 Quartz is a large mineral family in its own right and its members come in every shade of the rainbow.
 Colorless Quartz is called Clear Quartz or Rock Crystal.
 Yellow Quartz is Citrine.
 Green Quartz is Prasiolite.
 Brown Quartz is Smoky Quartz.
 Pink Quartz is, of course, Rose Quartz.
 The most highly prized variety of all is Amethyst, or purple Quartz.